 Rule #9: Require all programmers to compile on all platforms.

 It only takes 10 minutes to teach an entry-level programmer how to checkout and build on a new platform they have never used before.
 You can write the four or five steps of instructions on the back of a business card and tape it to their monitor.
-If this entry-level programmer writes his or her new cross platform code according to the rules in this article, it will build flawlessly (or be fixable in a few minutes with very basic changes).
+If this entry-level programmer writes their new cross-platform code according to the rules in this article, it will build flawlessly (or be fixable in a few minutes with very basic changes).
 THIS IS NOT SOME HUGE BURDEN.
-And ALL programmers must be responsible for keeping their code building on ALL platforms, or the whole cross platform effort won’t go smoothly.
+And ALL programmers must be responsible for keeping their code building on ALL platforms, or the whole cross-platform effort won’t go smoothly.

 Rule #10: Fire the lazy, incompetent, or bad-attitude programmers who can’t follow these rules.